In This Section You Will Learn:

 1. What are SEQR findings?

-A findings statement is a written document, prepared following acceptance of a final EIS, which declares that all SEQR requirements for making decisions on an action have been met.
+A findings statement (link leaves DEC website) is a written document, prepared following acceptance of a final EIS, which declares that all SEQR requirements for making decisions on an action have been met.
 The findings statement identifies the social and economic, as well as environmental, considerations that have been weighed in making a decision to approve or disapprove an action.
 A positive findings statement means that, after consideration of the final EIS, the project or action can be approved, and the action chosen is the one that minimizes or avoids environmental impacts to the maximum extent practicable.
 For an action which can be approved, an agency's findings statement must articulate that agency's balancing of adverse environmental impacts against the needs for and benefits of the action.
 If the action cannot be approved based on analyses in the final EIS, a negative findings statement must be prepared, documenting the reasons for the denial.

 Each involved agency, not only the lead agency, must prepare its own SEQR findings following acceptance of a final EIS.
 Findings provide "the teeth" in the SEQR process because they articulate the basis for substantive aspects of each agency's decision, including supporting any conditions to be imposed by the agency.
 Whether findings support approval or denial of an action, the agency's reasoning must be stated in the form of facts and conclusions that are derived from the final EIS.